Carl Gafford: 1990s

 In June 1990, Gafford began working for Disney Comics, producing a series of comics based on Mickey Mouse, Goofy, new TV cartoon shows like Chip 'n Dale Rescue Rangers and Duck Tales, and the continuation of Uncle Scrooge and Walt Disney's Comics and Stories from Gladstone Publishing.
 He freelanced for Dark Horse Comics and Innovation while at Disney, and did some editing of the final Disney Comics publication, an Aladdin miniseries, while helping to transition the end of the Disney Comics line, returning the license to Gladstone Publishing.

 In March 1993, Gafford moved back to New York to help Jim Shooter launch his new Defiant Comics line.

-In June 1993, Gafford was hired by former Marvel editor Jim Salicrup for the new line of Topps Comics, produced by the sports trading card publisher The Topps.
-Gafford was laid off from Topps at the end of January 1997{ along with other staffers, including editor-in-chief Salicrup.
+In June 1993, Gafford was hired by former Marvel editor Jim Salicrup for the new line of Topps Comics, produced by the sports trading card publisher Topps.
+Gafford was laid off from Topps at the end of January 1997 along with other staffers, including editor-in-chief Salicrup.
 The few who remained were let go before year's end, and some of the inventory eventually saw print at Dark Horse Comics.

 Starting in 1994, Gafford returned to writing and drawing, this time for the anthropomorphic (furry) market, and produced material that saw print at Antarctic Press, Radio Comics, and Shanda Fantasy Arts.
 He also wrote and drew original comics stories reminiscent of 1950s and '60s superhero genres which saw print in Big Bang Comics: two stories were redrawn by other artists, but the final one ("Ladybug," a combination of Fly Girl and Supergirl) featured Gafford's own art, the last to appear in print.

-Personal life
+Personal life and death

-Gafford and his first wife Sharon have a son, William, born in May 1985.
+Gafford and his first wife Sharon had a son, William, born in May 1985.
 The couple separated in 1986 and divorced in 1991.
-He has also been married and divorced to Garrett Gafford.
+He was also married and divorced to Garrett Gafford.

+Gafford died July 13, 2020, from complications related to diabetes.